HumanCellAtlas/dcp2/docs/dcp2_operating_procedures.rst

     imported into the `dev` instance of TDR after which downstream components use the resulting `dev` snapshot to test the code changes that are required to support the schema change.
-The Ingest component can only populate staging areas from its staging instance, so the `develop` PR must be approved (under the provision that the schema change may need to be amended by another PR) and the changes are promoted to the staging branch.
+The Ingest component can only populate staging areas from its staging instance, so the `metadata-schema`_ PR must first be approved provisionally [#]_, merged and deployed to the ``staging`` deployment of the Ingest component.

 B)  (Meta)data exhibiting the proposed schema changes are committed to a feature
     branch of the `schema-test-data`_ repository, and a PR is filed for that branch.
-The `schema-test-data`_ repository can only populated using the staging instance of the Ingest component, so the PR against the `develop` branch of the `metadata-schema`_ repository must be approved (under the condition that the schema change may need to be amended in another PR) and the changes are promoted to the staging branch.
+The `schema-test-data`_ repository can only populated using the staging instance of the Ingest component, so the `metadata-schema`_ PR must first be approved provisionally [#]_, merged and deployed to the ``staging`` deployment of the Ingest component.

+.. [#]
+   the provision being that the schema change may need to be amended in a follow-up PR

 The reviewers of a PR can request either testing strategy.
-Strategy A will likely be requested for for most changes with some impact on other components.

 In some cases a lab submission not only involves a schema change but also introduces a novel way of linking the metadata enties into subgraphs.
 In those